francescmarti00/dmu-multimedia/md/JavaScript-TECH2015-Optional-Tasks.md

 </html>
 ```

 **Exercise 13**.
-Modify 'Code E' so that the bulb 'turn on/off' when you click on the button.
+Modify 'Code F' so that the bulb 'turn on/off' when you click on the button.
 </br>

 ## Loops